hizatariq/hizatariq/README.md

 - 👋 Hi, I’m Hiza Tariq
-- 👀 I’m interested in web development and exploring new technologies
+- 👀 I’m interested in Artificial Intelligence and Android Development
 - 🌱 I’m currently pursing a degree in software Engineering
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me?
 You can contact me at bsef19m505@pucit.edu.pk